Measuring Intent Comprehension in LLMs: Related Literature

 \subsection{Relation to other Work on Measuring World Models}

+As discussed in Remark \ref{worldModel}, our definition of Intent Comprehension, is highly related to world models.
 Our notion of a world model draws inspiration from research in reinforcement learning (RL) and model-based control, where a world model captures the dynamics of an environment and supports planning.
-In these contexts, a world model is typically a learned transition function or latent representation that abstracts the environment’s relevant state space [\cite{ha2018world,hafner2019dream,ha2018recurrent}].
+In these contexts, a world model is typically a learned transition function or latent representation that abstracts the environment’s relevant state space \citep{ha2018world,hafner2019dream,ha2018recurrent}.

 Analogously, we treat user intent as a latent variable and evaluate whether a model can infer and represent this variable consistently across diverse inputs.
 This is conceptually related to state abstraction in RL \cite{li2006towards}, where different observations map to the same underlying state if they yield equivalent value functions.
 In our case, different prompts map to the same intent if they elicit the same output distribution (or value-weighted distribution).